SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 	-	Provides transparent, reproducible evidence of methodology.
 	-	Makes the project credible for reviewers, portfolio readers, or recruiters.
 	-	Serves as a baseline for future neural net models, anyone can see exactly how LightGBM performs before moving to more complex models.

+### 4 Key Parameters for Hyperparameter Tuning
+**Decision**:
+- We have a small dataset (100 patients).
+With complex models or too many trees, overfitting is easy, the model could “memorise” the patients instead of generalising to other patients.
+That’s why tuning parameters is critical.
+- These 4 parameters are the only ones we tune, because they have the largest impact on performance and stability for our dataset size.
+- Other parameters (like regularisation terms) are left at defaults to avoid overcomplicating tuning and risking overfitting (learning the training data too well, including noise or random fluctuations, rather than the underlying patterns).
+**4 Key parameters (built in arguments)**:
+1. `learning_rate`
+	-	Controls the step size at each iteration when building trees.
+	-	Balances training speed vs overfitting: too high → may overshoot minima (unstable), too low → slow convergence.
+2. `max_depth` / `num_leaves`
+	-	Limits tree size/complexity.
+	-	Prevents overfitting due to overly complex trees, which is critical for a small dataset (100 patients).
+3. `n_estimators`
+	-	Total number of trees in the ensemble.
+	-	More trees improve model capacity but risk overfitting; fewer trees risk underfitting.
+4. `min_data_in_leaf`
+	-	Minimum samples (number of patients) required in a leaf node.
+	-	Stabilises predictions by preventing leaves with very few samples (avoiding noisy splits).